 - Compact design: Total size 120 x 50 mm.
-70 x 50 mm area for electronics and additional 50 x 50 mm to mount the scintillator.
+Approx. 70 x 50 mm area for electronics and additional 50 x 50 mm to mount a scintillator.

-- All-in-one detector: No external parts (e.g. sound card) required to record gamma spectra.
+- All-in-one: No external parts (e.g. sound card) required to record gamma spectra.

-- Easily programmable using the standard Arduino IDE.
+- Easily programmable using drag-and-drop firmware files or the standard Arduino IDE.

-- Low-voltage device: No HV needed for a photomultiplier tube.
+- Low-voltage device: No HV needed like with photomultiplier tubes.